chrislattman/blogging-project/docs/ssh/README.md

 - This also connects to the remote server via SSH on port 22, but has _their_ local port listen to _your_ local port
 - You can replace `<user>@<remote-host>` with an SSH [configuration](#ssh-configurations)

+If you want to run either of these in the background, add the `-fN` flags to the command.

 ## X11 Forwarding

 Every single window you see on your computer is served by a windowing system that runs as a part of your operating system.
 Without it, you would not have a desktop.